ajnirp/ajnirp.github.io/content/blog/distinct_primes_in_product/index.md

                 smallestPrimeFactor[j] = i
 ```

 Compare this code to the previous code and notice the extra `if` condition on line 6.
-Why do we need it? `smallestPrimeFactor[j] != j` means that in previous iteration, a smaller value of `i` overwrote that particular value of `j`.
-And if that was the case, then we don't want to overwrite that value with this current, larger value of `i`.
+Why do we need it? `smallestPrimeFactor[j] != j` means that in a previous iteration, for a smaller value of `i`, we had updated `smallestPrimeFactor[j]`.
+And if that was the case, then we don't want to overwrite _that_ value with this current, larger value of `i`.

 Fair enough.
 But why store the smallest prime factor for each number at all?
-Because it gives us a quick way to factorize any number lying between {{ katex(body="1" )}} and {{ katex(body="N" )}}:
+Because it gives us a quick way to factorize any number lying between {{ katex(body="1") }} and {{ katex(body="N") }}:

 ```python,linenos
 # Returns the prime factorization of `num` in sorted ascending order.